Incorporating CSR principles all along the value chain

 We require all our suppliers and subcontractors – wherever they are in the world – to adhere to our CSR principles.
 By signing our Integrity and Corporate Responsibility Charter, our partners pledge to abide by Thales’s Code of Ethics, to uphold the principles of the United Nations Global Compact and to comply with OECD guidelines.

-Percentage of suppliers assessed among those considered “at risk” according to due diligence mapping.
+Percentage of suppliers assessed among those considered “at risk” according to the Duty of Care mapping

 Forging partnerships based on mutual good faith